A caring, listening presence in Guildford.

 Please contact us to find out about our next training or volunteer meeting.
 You are welcome to come along to explore if this role could suit you before making a commitment.

 A similar project was previously run by Guildford Diocese but had to end in 2016 due to funding cuts.
 There was a high demand for this service and the project was missed by referrers, volunteers, family members and those receiving support, especially due to the wide range of needs which were addressed.
+The Chaplaincy strongly felt this was a project that needed to be re-launched and we have now been running Community Angels alongside the other GTCC projects since January 2018.

 Speaking of the support her father had received, we were told ‘[The befriender] had continued to visit my father until he was too ill for visitors….
 I am quite convinced that these visits are hugely beneficial to people whose lives have been narrowed down by illness or disability.’
 A local charity reiterated the value of the scheme: ‘the project was a lifeline to some of our referral clients and as we all know there are many more very isolated people in the community needing support like yours.’